gabrielnic/node-providers/README.md

 # Node Providers

-Every node provider from the IC network is documented here, from the self-declaration document, to the proposals related to that node provider.
+Every node provider from the IC network is documented here, from the declaration document, to the proposals related to that node provider.

 node providers rewards: https://hucfy-dyaaa-aaaam-ac37a-cai.icp0.io/